roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© Posing cutely, she spun to face Scott and snapped her fingers.
+Posing cutely, she spun to face Scott and snapped her fingers.
 Suddenly, the soft moans of Christine masturbating were replaced with guttural moans of pleasure.
 Scott turned to face the bed and his jaw dropped.

  On the bed was... himself.
 He was watching himself in bed, naked, driving his thick cock into the ready asshole of Christine, who was on all fours in front of him, her bare tits swinging below her, her thong and bra removed, but the rest of her lingerie remaining on her.
 Both her and Scott were coated with sweat as he fucked her ass roughly.